charles-plessy/smallCAGEqc/vignettes/plotAnnot.md

 libs <- read.table(system.file("extdata/libs-with-all-metadata.tsv", package="smallCAGEqc"))
 ```

-The _scopes_ determine what data is plotted and how it is normalised.

-Data categories
+Sample metadata
 ---------------

-The following categories describe the total remaining pairs after each step of
+The following columns in the metadata table describe the total remaining pairs
-the processing.
+step after step in the processing.

- - **total**: The total number of pairs before tag extraction.
-In some cases this
+ - **total**: The total number of pairs before tag extraction (called "raw" in
-   number is not available per sample, for example when demultiplexing and tag
+   some other pipelines).
+In cases where this number is not available per sample,
-   extraction are performed at the same stage.
+   for example when demultiplexing and tag extraction are performed at the same
+   stage, it is set arbitrarily to zero.

  - **extracted**: The number of pairs where the linkers and unique molecular
-   identifier (if present) were succesfully extracted.
+   identifier (if present) were successfully extracted.

  - **cleaned**: The number of pairs remaining after filtering out spike, rRNA,
    low-complexity, primer artefact and other unwanted sequences.

  - **mapped**: The number of pairs with at least one successful alignment.
+This
+   called "genome_mapped" in some other pipelines.

  - **properpairs**: The number or pair remaining after filtering out the
    non-proper alignments.
+This is called "properly_mapped" in some other
+   pipelines.

  - **counts**: The number of unique molecules counted after alignment.
+This is
+   called "transcript_count" in some other pipelines.

-The following categories describe the number of pairs removed at each step of
+The following columns describe the number of pairs removed at some step of
 the processing.

- - **unextracted**: The total number of pairs where a tag could not be extracted.

- - **spikes**, **rRNA**: The number of pairs removed because they matched
+ - **spikes**, **rdna**: The number of pairs removed because they matched
    spikes or rRNA reference sequences, respectively.

  - **tagdust**: The number of pairs removed because of low-complexity or
-   similarity to primer artefacts.}
+   similarity to primer artefacts.

- - **unmapped**: The number of non-mapped pairs.

- - **non-proper**: The number of non-properly mapped pairs.
+The following columns describe the number of TSS (after proper pairing and

- - **duplicates**: The number of pairs that do not add a molecule count.
+deduplication) aligning to known regions in the genome.

+ - **promoter**: Promoter regions.

+ - **exon**: Known exons.

+ - **intron**: Know introns (that is: the TSS matches a transcript but none of
+   its exons).

+ - **unknown**: None of the above; basically intergenic.

+ - **other**: Normally there should not be anything in this category since
+   _unknown_ should catch all intergenic TSS.
+But sometimes there is a
+   misdesign, for instance in the example data here, the annotation file
+   contained one more category, "boundary", which was not handled correctly
+   by smallCAGEqc.

+The annotation is hierarchical (promoters have priority on exons, etc.), so
+the sum of the annotation columns above should be be equal to the _counts_
+column.

 Different types of scopes
 =========================